[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me ]

 They come from an early Soccerette set.

 According to Richard Payne's Subbuteo book, Peter Adolph did not actually regard Bayna's magnetic football as a rival, as he thought the two games complimented each other.
 This might have been because they both had a rival in Newfooty, or because both games came from Kent.
 I've been told that like Subbuteo and New Footy, Magnetic football had a Players Association, with leagues and tournaments.
-Sadly I've not seen any extra individual teams for these sets (but I stand to be corrected on this point!)
+This is backed up by the illustrated Soccerette Club badge sent in by Ashley Hemmings.

 Balyna Football (the other one!)